This place is barren, and it takes steps to keep it that way.

 - Xanth gives us the Neverglades.
 An infinite expanse of featureless marsh that traps people within it for all eternity unless you can overcome the spell in some way.

-- On Star Trek: Voyager, the Q continuum was described this way by a Q who had become so bored with his omniscience that he wished to commit suicide.
+- On "Death Wish", the Q continuum was described this way by a Q who had become so bored with his omniscience that he wished to commit suicide.
+In order to back up his statement, he led the crew to a part of the continuum inhabited by a group of Q who did absolutely nothing but sit in one spot — having done ''literally everything'.

-- In Planescape, the properties of the Grey Wastes of Hades replace all emotions with hopelessness and gloom, and cause colors fade to gray.
+- In Planescape, the properties of the Grey Wastes of Hades replace all emotions with hopelessness and gloom, and cause colors fade to Gloomy Gray.

-- The same is basically true of Dollurh in Eberron, except while only some evil people wind up in Hades, everybody winds up in Dollurh.
+- The same is basically true of Dollurh in Eberron, except while only some evil people (and the occasional adventuring party) wind up in Hades, everybody winds up in Dollurh.

 - The Rakatan prison in Knights of the Old Republic is a big blank whiteness with a single prisoner being the only remarkable feature.
 Talking to him reveals that there were others as well who got trapped by accident and eventually ran off into the endless void.